 Air leaks can quickly lead to an OOS violation as was the case for one of the trucks Simmons inspected recently in Sneads.
 Another truck Simmons examined had a leak on top of an air tank and still another had an air line that was being worn away from friction as it lay across an axle without protective loom.

-“The biggest thing that we see on air lines is going to be chafing,” Simmons says.
+“The biggest thing that we see on air lines is going to be chafing,” Simmons said.

 Training is undoubtedly the most effective step in spotting brake problems and preventing OOS violations.

-“Many fleets we visit implement stringent training programs, though there is always room for improvement,” says Jonathon Capps vice president of engineering at Webb Wheel.
+“Many fleets we visit implement stringent training programs, though there is always room for improvement,” said Jonathon Capps vice president of engineering at Webb Wheel.

 To aid in their efforts, Webb Wheel developed and implemented a Training Toolbox on its website and mobile app which provides free training vignettes, instructional literature, and certification tests instructing fleets on how to get the most out of the products.

-“Additionally, we have developed an integrated brake surface wear indicator to take the guess work out determining when a brake drum is worn out,” Capps says.
+“Additionally, we have developed an integrated brake surface wear indicator to take the guess work out determining when a brake drum is worn out,” Capps said.

 In the shop, Bendix advises that air brake system inspections should include the following, all of which relate directly to items inspected during Roadcheck: